httpsgithu/Miner/FAQ.md

 # About NiceHash

-<details><summary>Why Bitcoin specifically, why not mine other currencies?</summary>
+<details><summary>Are we mining Bitcoin?</summary>

-We are.
-NiceHash pays in Bitcoin for the work completed, but that work may include mining any blockchain (e.g. Bitcoin or zCash).
+No.  We are mining cryptonote currencies such as Monero.
+NiceHash pays in Bitcoin for the work completed, but that work may include mining any blockchain.

 <hr></details><details><summary>Is This a "Pool"?</summary>